rururu/sail-pro/README.md

 	Before starting time go to Instances Tab.
 Open NavOb class: IGIS -> MapOb -> OMGraphic -> OMTRaster -> NavOb.
 Select russor instance.
 Update a label slot.

-2. Quick start () often fails.
+2. Quick start (run_VR.sh) often fails.

-   Use a longer start () with manual loading of programs and start of the expert system:
+   Use a longer start (run.sh) with manual loading of programs and start of the expert system:
    Menu: Protege -> (clojure-work).

 3. When we climb aboard, we find ourselves under water.